Heavy Gauge Thermoforming

 Thermoforming uses the latest technology in plastic molding to construct a wide range of tools, parts, and appliances.
 The scope and versatility of the thermoforming process continue to increase as the applications in which it is used grows each year.
 There are many facets to thermoforming, giving it a lot of flexibility in what it is able to accomplish.

-One of the more simplistic methods to plastic forming, it lends itself in the molding of transparent materials such as acrylic.
-This plastic material is used in aerospace construction and military fixed-wing aircrafts.
+One of the more simplistic methods of plastic forming, it lends itself in the molding of transparent materials such as acrylic.
+This plastic material is used in aerospace construction and military fixed-wing aircraft.